BZWayne/dgi_project/README.md

 The number of people can be counted with a help of OpenCV, Python3.
 The system could be connected through the same internet or Wifi.
 To control room temperature, the simple counting technique will be used.
 If a person or people crosses a particular line in a camera, then it would be considered as part of count.
 A person would be detected using the box of Human Detection Deep Learning techniques that would allow to recognise a person from image.
 If a box of person or boxes of people intersects with a particular line inside the frame, then it would be considered as part of count.
 For instance:

-- if there is no people crossed the line, then room is 21 degrees
+- if there is no people crossed the line, then 0 person

-- if there is some people crossed the line, then room is 20 degree
+- if there is some people crossed the line, then +1 person

-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